 - People who suffered accident injuries

 - Elderly people who are losing physical abilities

 - Employers looking to create a safer work environment

 An occupational therapy program will begin with a thorough evaluation of the patient.
 This initial evaluation will consist of a discussion with the patient regarding their goals for the therapy program.
 Occupational therapy is patient-centered, always placing the goals of the patient first.

 The occupational therapist will design a plan to help their patient manage their daily activities in a more effective way so that they can meet their goals.
 Patients will learn new ways of doing basic tasks, and will learn ways to alter the routines they currently have to make their lives easier.

 To make sure that the occupational therapy plan is as effective as possible, the therapist will often accompany the patient to work, school, or their usual daily environment.
 This allows the therapist to recommend special adaptive equipment that will help the client new routines into place more easily.
 If new adaptive equipment is recommended, the occupational therapist will work with the patient as they learn to use the equipment safely and effectively.

 What Are the Long-Term Benefits of Occupational Therapy?

 Ultimately, occupational therapy is beneficial for any patient because it helps them change their environment in the most effective ways.
 A patient working through occupational therapy will feel more in control of their life, stronger, and more confident because they have been given the tools to adapt their environment to their lives.

 A disability or injury does not have to stop you from living your life.
 Our team of occupational therapists is here to help you live the best life you possibly can.
-Schedule an appointment to discuss your personalized treatment plan today!
+Schedule an appointment or visit our clinics in Illinois or anywhere near you to discuss your personalized treatment plan today!